After the first week of Ramadan, the high curve of spirituality, zeal and passion that mark the first days Ramadan begins to abate.

-As we train in Ramadan to do many deeds of righteousness that fill our heart with emotions, we should continue doing these after the month.
-After all we know that The Messenger of Allah, peace and blessings be upon him, said,
+As we train in Ramadan to do many deeds of righteousness that fill our heart with emotions, we should continue doing these throughout the year.
+After all, we know that The Messenger of Allah, peace and blessings be upon him, said,

 “Take up good deeds only as much as you are able, for the best deeds are those done regularly even if they are few.”
 (Sunan Ibn Mājah)

-During this month, remember Allah’s promise, if we patiently persevere, Allah will guide us, thus making our paths easier.
+During this month, remember Allah’s promise, if we patiently persevere, Allah the Almighty will guide us, thus making our paths easier.

-Although it may sound difficult now, giving up the things that take us away from Allah will get easier every day, until it becomes natural.
+Although it may sound difficult now, giving up the things that take us away from Allah the Almighty will get easier every day, until it becomes natural.

-It is in man’s innate nature to seek Allah, so it cannot be so hard after all.
+It is in man’s innate nature to seek Allah the Almighty, so it cannot be so hard after all.
 Allah says in a Qudsi Hadith: